SirBofu/dsda-doom-mbf24/mbf24_spec.md

   - Makes the caller pursue their target similar to A_Chase, but does not perform checks for melee or ranged attacks.
   - Args:
     - `lowerreactiontime (int)`: If nonzero, movement counts toward the caller's reaction time.
     - `lowerstepcount (int)`: If nonzero, movement counts toward the caller's step count between attacks.

+- **A_ClearTarget**
+  - Removes the caller's current target.
+Use with caution.
+  - No args.

+#### New DEHACKED Weapon Codepointers

+#### Weapon pointers

+- **A_WeaponRemove(removeammo)**
+  - Removes the current weapon from the player's inventory and switches to a different weapon.
+  - Args:
+    - `removeammo (int)`: If nonzero, also removes all ammunition of the weapon's ammo type.
+  - Notes:
+    - Does nothing if the calling weapon is the pistol or fist (or DEHACKED replacements).
+This may change in the future.

 #### In-progress/To-Do
 - Fix the disappearing SSG reloading bug.